 The rectum is part of the large intestine.
 It is at the end of the colon.
 The rectum is usually empty except for when you are about to have a bowel movement.
-Stool goes from your colon, through the rectum and out of your body.
+Stool goes from your colon, through the rectum, and out of your body.
 Rectal cancer is caused by rectal cells growing out of control.
-As the number of cells grow, they form into a tumor.
+As the number of cells grow, they form a tumor.

-Rectal cancer that has spread from the rectum to some other part of the body is called metastatic cancer.
+Rectal cancer that has spread from the rectum to another part of the body is called metastatic cancer.

 - History of polyps.

 - Genetic mutations, like inherited colorectal cancer syndromes (FAP, HNPCC).

 - Ulcerative colitis or Crohn’s disease.

 - Eating foods high in fat, a lot of red meat, and not eating enough fruits and vegetables.

 - Not exercising.

 - Having constipation and diarrhea at the same time.

 - A change in the shape of your stool.